Position: Graph Foundation Models are Already Here: Graph Transferability Principles with Actionable Steps

-We first provide a general introduction to the graph transferability principles in Section~\ref{sec:gprinciple}.
+The following discussions are organized as follows: We first provide a general introduction to the graph transferability principles in Section~\ref{sec:gprinciple}.
 Detailed task-specific principles on node classification, link prediction, and graph classification tasks can be found in Section~\ref{sec:nc},~\ref{sec:lp}, and~\ref{sec:gc}, respectively.
 We finally discuss the principles for task transferability in Section~\ref{sec:taskt}.
 Notably, the following discussions majorly concentrate on the transferability of the graph structure.
+The discussion about techniques for aligning the feature space can be found in Appendix~\ref{app:engineer}.